GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 The variation in token size, interpretation, usage, and ultimately throughput in relation to the constant energy consumption allows for a less strict backing than strictly hard currencies — as we learn how to use robots more efficiently, the value of the currency can sway slightly in relation to the value created.
 One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the BRLAs granting access to robotic labor, such that this inflationary pressure is hedged.
 A BRLA's contractual sales price also places a natural hedge on these variations occurring too quickly.

-Note that this is not price control: the Enterprise in question chooses the final selling price, and the bond network decides whether to make the same wager when it chooses to offer the contract.
+Note that this is not price control: the Enterprise in question chooses the final selling price, and the Bond Network decides whether to make the same wager when it chooses to offer the contract.

 Rooted in physics, expanded by AI, governed by sharp equations — **Torq Theory** turns Robonomics into an exact science of energy-value exchange.